kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ```
 Import-Certificate -CertStoreLocation Cert:\CurrentUser\Root -FilePath ca.pem
 ```
 This command will generate a warning making sure you want to install this certificate.
-Click Yes to install.
+Verify the information, and click Yes to install.
 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 ```